-Double decker buses!?
+Double Decker buses!?

 They’re so last season.
 Some may say like Golden State as true warrior LeBron James and his King Cavaliers started their victory lap of Cleveland in a drop top.

-It was so hot this season the Fresh Prince’s classic ‘Summertime’ may aswell have been playing as the King sparked off nostalgia.
+It was so hot this season the Fresh Prince’s classic ‘Summertime may as-well have been playing as the King sparked off nostalgia.

 Decked in new sneaks and Nike attire LeBron stood centre court on the parade stage as the city of Cleveland witnessed something they’ve never seen before.

 52 years.
 Over half a century without a title victory in any three of the major sports.
 Never before in Cavalier history…until now.
 As the King and all the Cavs men did the impossible.
-Coming back from a 3-1 defecit that had never even been done before in Finals history, not once, not twice, but three times as they beat the Golden State Warriors in the do or die end of the fourth quarter of Game 7.
+Coming back from a 3-1 deficit that had never even been done before in Finals history, not once, not twice, but three times as they beat the Golden State Warriors in the do or die end of the fourth quarter of Game 7.

 No wonder what looked like every inhabitant of The Land took to the streets to see the promise that LeBron made delivered door to door.
 LeBron is built like Karl Malone.
 Isn’t it time we started calling the King the Mailman?